 Arrival & Departure

 This trip begins and ends in Guayaquil, Ecuador (GYE).
-Plan flights to arrive at any time on Day 1 and depart anytime on day 10.
-Optional group flights depart Miami around 4pm on day 1 and depart Guayaquil around 6:30am on day 10.
+Plan flights to arrive at any time on Day 1 and depart anytime on Day 10.
+Optional group flights depart Miami around 4:00pm on Day 1 and depart Guayaquil around 6:30am on Day 10.
 If you would like assistance with international flights, please visit our Booking Flights resource page.
+Note: Your passport must be valid 6 months after your Ecuador trip.

 Flights from mainland Ecuador (Guayaquil) to the Galapagos are not included in the cruise price, but are arranged for you by AdventureSmith Explorations through your ship.
 Your Adventure Specialist will book these flights for you on the scheduled Galapagos flight for your particular departure.
 Airfares vary by departure; your Adventure Specialist will detail these for you in their proposal and on your invoice.
 See Exclusions for sample airfare rates.
 On flights from mainland Ecuador to the Galapagos Islands, baggage weight limits are currently 50 pounds for checked items, and 17 pounds for carry-on plus a small personal item.
 Subject to change.